Cosive/cti-toolkit/docs/scripts/stixtransclient.rst

-                            field delimiter character/string to use in text output --header              include header row for text output --title TITLE         title for package (if not included in STIX file) --source SOURCE       source of indicators - e.g. Hailataxii, CERT-AU --bro-no-notice       suppress Bro intel notice framework messages (use with --bro)
+                            field delimiter character/string to use in text output --header              include header row for text output --title TITLE         title for package (if not included in STIX file) --source SOURCE       source of indicators - e.g. Hailataxii, CERT-AU (use with --bro)
+      --bro-no-notice       suppress Bro intel notice framework messages (use with --bro)
-      --base-url BASE_URL   base URL for indicator source - use with --bro or --misp
+      --base-url BASE_URL   base URL for indicator source (use with --bro)

     snort output arguments (use with --snort):
       --snort-initial-sid SNORT_INITIAL_SID